Your Perfect Day

 The first athlete arrives at Transition Zone 2.

 Along the run course via Hot Spot “Am Espan”, take a left into Gartenstraße and head towards Kugelbühlplatz and market place via the hotspots “Intermediate Sprint at Kosta’s” and “Challenge Women”.
 Start your walk back to the triathlon park soon enough to see the first finisher.

 To the triathlon park in order to watch the finish of the top male (approx. 2.05 p.m.) and female athletes (approx. 2.53 p.m.) live!

 Now there is enough time to visit all the Hot Spots along the run course or to go to Büchenbach or landing stage via shuttle bus.

 From the finish line area at the triathlon stadium it is only an eight minute walk to the Roth city center or a short drive by the shuttle (see section “spectator-shuttle) to Roth landing stage and to Büchenbach.
 There you can find more than 10 hot spots along the run course!

 A large variety of refreshments are offered at all hot spots along the bike and run course, where spectators can enjoy cool drinks, barbecue, typical Bavarian “Weißwurst” sausages, coffee and cake and much more.

-If you have not been at the finish line party and the fireworks you have not been at DATEV Challenge Roth!
+If you have not been at the finish line party you have not been at DATEV Challenge Roth powered by hep!
 The evening event, which will take place at the triathlon stadium at about 9 p.m., is an absolute must-see.
 The last finishers will be literally “carried” across the finish line by the spectators and the atmosphere will be vibrating with the crowd’s enthusiasm.
-After the official closure of the finishline at 10.55 p.m., gigantic, musically synchronized fireworks will be the perfect finale of a long and wonderful day.
+After the official closure of the finishline at 11.05 p.m., there will be a new emotional highlight at the end of an emotional day.